inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 How to get there: Make a ``Board``-class, with cells.
 We have to have methods that can get dimensions from the board.

-Story: As a player I will be able to place the chip where I want it to start.
-So that the chip should start where it should.
+Story: As a player I want to be able to place the player where I want it to start.
 Acceptance criteria:
 * Given that I have a robot and a board, when I place the robot on the board, then the board has a robot on it.